Low Blood Sugar in Newborns

 - Babies who are premature or who are a very low birth weight are at higher risk.

-- A smaller twin has a higher risk of becoming a low blood sugar baby
+- A smaller twin has a higher risk of becoming a low blood sugar baby.

-- Babies with colds or respiratory problems after birth
+- Babies with colds or respiratory problems after birth.

-- Mothers who had long labors
+- Mothers who had long labors.

-- Babies who are under stress during delivery
+- Babies who are under stress during delivery.

 Keep your baby warm and prevent your baby from crying for long periods at a time

 Once feeding is established, newborn low blood sugar is usually not a problem anymore.